by Adriana Salazar

 No. Technology (in all forms) simply represents more tools for artists to leverage.
 At least until true AI becomes reality.

-– Eric A. Anderson, game developer and world-builder for the Myst series, Obduction, and The Witness (via The Brief →)
+– Eric A. Anderson, game developer (Myst series, The Witness) (via The Brief →)

 I think robots might struggle with spontaneity, which is often a component of creativity.